Greek Temple Ruins Miniature

 Description

-Generic Greek temple ruins miniature – broken Doric columns and partial entablature, the way most ancient Greek temples look today.
-Greek temples were typically built between the 7th and 4th centuries BC, using post-and-lintel construction with marble or limestone columns.
-Time, earthquakes, and stone-robbing reduced most to the fragmentary state shown here.
-Sites like Selinunte (Sicily) or the temple of Apollo Epicurius at Bassae show what ‘temple ruins’ look like in real life.
+Greek temples were built mostly between the 7th and 4th centuries BC, post-and-lintel construction in marble or limestone.
+Earthquakes, time and centuries of stone-robbing reduced most to fragments like these; Selinunte in Sicily and the temple at Bassae show what genuine temple ruins look like today.

 FAQ